 Outlook 2007 has a feature called "Publish to Internet" that allow you to publish your calendar to the Internet so you can share it with others.
 If you don't have your own web server, you can publish it to Microsoft's Office Online.
-This service is currently free but you will need a Live ID (passport).
+This service is currently free but you will need a Microsoft account.

 Right click on the calendar you want to publish.